7Dany6/MLDM-exam-project/README.md

 Histograms of numerical features have shown that two columns - 'B_31' and 'D_87' are binary and should be excluded from the list of numerical features.
 Talking about outliers, a lot of columns show a certain kind of skewness.
 I think, to tackle them we should use scaling.
 But the whole picture is not that dramatic, as the majority of data is distributed before 0 and 1 or in smaller intervals and ,hence, deviation will not that huge.
 The computations have shown: Total deviation before scaling data is: 60.932323658918094.
 The next step was to develop features: the data was grouped by 'customer_ID' and several aggregation functions were applied.
 The total number of columns after that became 875 with 8294 rows (only first chunk was used).
 UPD: futher the preprocessing of data implied work with categorical features, since aggregate functions for numerical columns do not fit.
 And, finally, generated features were united together in one dataframe.

+02.12 - Daniil Sulimov: After data engineering work, comes the process of learning the model.
+At first, RandomForestClassifier was picked.
+The only parameter,which was adjusted - 'class_weight', but keeping in mind that we have imbalanced classes - we need to optimize parameters.
+Missing values were solved in the most explicit way - they were filled with 0 values.
+Definitely, the dataset was divided into train and test parts with the ratio of 0.3.
+The results of the modelling in this way are presened in the file results_randomforest#1.jpg.
+The model could be enhanced by:
+1) cross-validation;
+2) optimizing the parameters;
+3) tackling missing values in more sophisticated way.
+Again, the question of resampling arises.